MicrosoftDocs/sql-docs/azure-sql/managed-instance/log-replay-service-migrate.md

 - During the migration process, databases being migrated can't be used for read-only access on SQL Managed Instance.
 - Configure [maintenance window](../database/maintenance-window.md) to allow scheduling of system updates at a specific day/time.
 Plan to run and complete migrations outside of the scheduled maintenance window.
-- LRS requires databases on SQL Server to be backed up with the `CHECKSUM` option enabled.
+- Database backups taken without `CHECKSUM` take longer to restore than databases with `CHECKSUM` enabled.
 - The SAS token that LRS uses must be generated for the entire Azure Blob Storage container, and it must have **Read** and **List** permissions only.
 For example, if you grant **Read**, **List** and **Write** permissions, LRS won't be able to start because of the extra **Write** permission.
 - Using SAS tokens created with permissions set through defining a [stored access policy](/rest/api/storageservices/define-stored-access-policy) isn't supported.
 Follow the instructions in this article to manually specify **Read** and **List** permissions for the SAS token.
 - Backup files containing % and $ characters in the file name can't be consumed by LRS.
 Consider renaming such file names.